-In Windows 10, Microsoft introduces a long list of feature including Tablet mode, which is part of the Continuum experience.
+On Windows 10, Microsoft introduces a long list of feature, including tablet mode, which is part of the continuum experience.
 Tablet mode lets Windows move seamlessly from a traditional windowed environment to a full screen environment to make easier to navigate Windows 10 using touch.

-Basically when using the Tablet mode the Desktop fades away and everything goes into full screen, apps will launch and stay completely expanded, you’ll see a new Start menu that covers the entire screen much like the Start screen in Windows 8.1.
+In other words, when using the tablet mode the desktop fades away and everything goes into full screen, apps will launch and stay completely expanded, you’ll see a new Start menu that covers the entire screen much like the Start screen in Windows 8.1.

-The easiest way to enable Tablet mode is by accessing the new Action Center (Windows key + A keyboard shortcut) from System Tray and clicking Tablet mode from the quick action tiles.
+The easiest way to enable tablet mode is by accessing the new Action Center (Windows key + A) and clicking tablet mode from the quick action tiles.

 There is an alternative way to enable Continuum and it’s by using the settings app:

 Use the “When I sign in” drop-down, and select the Use tablet mode option.

 - Sign out and sign back in to Windows 10.

 Certain devices, such as Surface and other tablets have the ability to switch to tablet mode automatically when a keyboard isn’t connected.
 However, the automated option may not be for everyone, as such you can also configure Windows 10 to switch automatically or ask before switching.

 Finally, on the tablet mode settings app, you can also enable or disable whether you like to see or hide the app icons on the taskbar while in tablet mode.